 - Limit your shopping trips.
 Go out to buy supplies only when necessary and avoid the temptation of doing window shopping.

 - Log your expenses frequently.
-Always remember to save your receipts so you can check which part you’re overspending in a month.
+Always remember to save your receipts to check which part you’re overspending in a month.
 Logging your expenses also helps you evaluate how you can reduce your costs.

 - Meal planning helps you stick to your food costs every month.
-Aside from saving money, preparing your meals is also healthier compared to buying take-outs.
+Aside from saving money, preparing your meals is also healthier than buying take-outs.

 5) Adjust Your Budget When Necessary

-You must always adjust your budget every month.
-For example, the Christmas season is coming, and you need to allocate funds for presents or prepare for a celebration.
+You must constantly adjust your budget every month.
+For example, the Christmas season is coming, and you must allocate funds for presents or prepare for a celebration.

 If you’re a regular employee, you could receive performance bonuses.
 Spending all of your extra money is not a very smart move.
 It’s best to allocate a part of your bonus to pay off debts and spend a part of it for recreation.

 Always remember to reward yourself when you achieve a specific goal.
-Rewarding yourself will keep you motivated in sticking to your budget and working on your financial goals.
+Rewarding yourself will motivate you to stick to your budget and work on your financial goals.

-Creating a practical budget plan is critical in maintaining good financial health.
+Creating a practical budget plan is critical to maintaining good financial health.
 It also helps you manage your finances to get you out of debt.

-Now that you have a baseline in creating your budget plan keep it going as this is only the beginning.
-To ensure that it’s still working for you, take the time to go over your budget plan regularly.
+Now that you have a baseline in creating your budget plan, keep it going, as this is only the beginning.
+To ensure it’s still working for you, take the time to review your budget plan regularly.

-There are tons of resources and tools you can use online to help you organize your cash flow.
+You can use many resources and tools online to help you organize your cash flow.
 Don’t worry too much if you don’t get it right the first time.
-Budgeting is a skill you learn over time, especially if you religiously practice the concepts.
+Budgeting is a skill you learn over time, primarily religiously practicing the concepts.